-Feedback: NorthStar noted in 2018 that such a process is needed to enable PSEG Long Island to better determine if annual operating budgets could support all necessary expenditures of completed capital projects.
+Feedback: PSEG Long Island's current capital budget procedure still does not adequately address and quantify incremental operations and maintenance (O&M) costs associated with capital projects.
+NorthStar noted in 2018 that such a process is needed to enable PSEG Long Island to better determine if annual operating budgets could support all necessary expenditures of completed capital projects.

-Following the 2018 NorthStar audit, PSEG Long Island conducted an annual evaluation of O&Mimpacts as capital projects near their in-service date.
-However, building on the Management Audit Report, LIPA had recommended that PSEG Long Island develop and implement a capital project impact analysis process that will include an assessment of discernable O&M impacts at the design phase, address qualitative impacts, such as customer benefits and enhanced system reliability for applicable capital projects.
-The analysis should include a framework for conducting quantitative analysis and documenting qualitative benefits.
+PSEG Long Island does evaluate O&M impacts as capital projects near their in-service date.
+However, consistent with the Management Audit Report, LIPA had recommended that PSEG Long Island develop and implement a capital project impact analysis process that will include an assessment of discernable O&M impacts at the design phase, address qualitative impacts, such as customer benefits and enhanced system reliability for applicable capital projects.
+The analysis should include a framework for conducting a quantitative analysis and documenting qualitative benefits.
 The implementation of this recommendation, therefore, remains In Progress.